St. Andre Cake

 - Freshly whipped cream, for serving

 Heat oven to 350 degrees.
-Butter a 9-inch round pan, and line with parchment paper.
+Butter an 8-inch round pan, and line with parchment paper.
 Butter paper, and lightly dust with flour.
 Place 1 cup walnuts and 3 tablespoons sugar in a food processor, and finely grind.
 Transfer to a bowl.
 Sift flour over nut mixture.
 Mix well to combine.

-In a medium bowl, beat butter with a wooden spoon until soft and creamy; set aside.
-In the bowl of an electric mixer fitted with the whisk attachment, combine 1/2 cup sugar, the eggs, and kirsch on medium speed until light, fluffy, and doubled in volume, 7 to 8 minutes.
-Place 1 tablespoon egg mixture into the beaten butter, and mix with a rubber spatula.
+In medium bowl, beat butter with a wooden spoon or rubber spatula until soft and creamy; set aside.
+In bowl of an electric mixer fitted with the whisk attachment, combine remaining 1/2 cup sugar, eggs, and kirsch on medium speed until light, fluffy, and doubled in volume, 7 to 8 minutes.
+Place 1 tablespoon egg mixture into beaten butter, and mix with rubber spatula.

-Sprinkle one-third of the ground-nut mixture over the beaten eggs, and gently fold in.
-Repeat process, folding in remaining nuts in two batches.
+Sprinkle one-third of the ground nut mixture over beaten eggs, and gently fold in.
+Repeat process, folding in remaining nuts in 2 batches.
 Add reserved butter mixture, and fold in evenly.

-Bang prepared pan lightly on work surface to remove trapped air bubbles, then pour batter into prepared pan.
-Bake until cake pulls away from sides of pan, about 30 minutes.
+Pour batter into prepared pan and bake until cake pulls away from sides of pan, about 30 minutes.
 Cool on a rack.

 Heat jam and cognac in a small saucepan over medium heat to liquefy.
 Strain through a fine sieve, and cool slightly.